Month: October 2015

 The Court reasoned that it was okay for the license plate police to discriminate based on a viewpoint because they intended to control the content — that is, the license plate police made decisions based on what the plates said.

 How do we harmonize these two decisions?
 They were handed down by the same court in the same session.
-In the Gilbert case, the Court explained that a government “has no power to restrict expression because of its message, its ideas, its subject matter, or its content.”
-In the Texas case, the court explained that Texas may discriminate based on viewpoint because “Texas maintains direct control over the messages conveyed on its specialty plates.”
+In the Gilbert case, the Court explained that a government “has no power to restrict expression because of its message, its ideas, its subject matter, or its content1.”
+In the Texas case, the court explained that Texas may discriminate based on viewpoint because “Texas maintains direct control over the messages conveyed on its specialty plates2.”
 Isn’t this a contradiction?

 In a part of the opinion that consoles Gilbert for losing the case, the Court explains that “on public property, the Town may go a long way towards entirely forbidding the posting of signs, so long as it does so in an evenhanded, content-neutral manner.”
 But if Gilbert can’t even control content on public property, why can Texas control content on license plates affixed to private vehicles?